Macular Degeneration

 Retina Specialists of Colorado

 Macular degeneration is the leading cause of vision loss in the United States, with more than 10 million affected by the condition.
-As a retina specialist, Dr. Ross Chod and Dr. Michael Jansen of Retina Specialists of Colorado can help slow the progression of macular degeneration and even improve the vision in their patients in Aurora, CO, Denver, CO, Littleton, CO & Arvada, CO.
+As a retina specialist, Dr. Ross Chod, Dr. Michael Jansen, and Dr. Zachary Koretz of Retina Specialists of Colorado can help slow the progression of macular degeneration and even improve the vision in their patients in Aurora, CO, Denver, CO, Littleton, CO, Arvada, CO & Centennial CO.
 For the latest macular degeneration treatments, call the office or use the online scheduler to request an appointment.

 Macular Degeneration Q & A